trieu/leo-cdp-free-edition/README.md

 # About this LEO CDP FREE Edition

-* This is the beta software, it means there are some bugs in the code.
+* The binary build of LEO CDP Free Edition for personal purposes and small business only.
-* The binary build of LEO CDP Free Edition for training purposes and education only
+* Free quota: 500 contact profiles and 5000 anonymous profiles.
-* Free quota: 500 contact profiles and 5000 anonymous profiles
+* To get more quota, please contact me for purchasing a software license to get more supports and consulting services.

 # Contact information

-* Email: trieu@leocdp.com (Just say "Hi Thomas" )
+* My personal email: trieu@leocdp.com (Just say "Hi Thomas" or "Hi Triều" )

 # Author and copyright owner